General Wolfe Elementary School (Vancouver): Sports Teams and Other Clubs

-General Wolfe has 8 sports programs available, a Junior and Senior Volleyball team, a Junior and Senior Basketball team, Floor Hockey, Badminton and Ultimate Frisbee.
-General Wolfe also supports a chess club, Junior and Senior choirs, Pop Music Club, and a drama club for the younger students.
+General Wolfe has eight sports programs available: a Volleyball team, a Junior and Senior Basketball team, Floor hockey, Badminton, Ultimate Frisbee, Cross Country, and Track and field.
+General Wolfe also supports a Chess Club, Games Club, Humanitarian Club, SOGI club, Dungeons and Dragons club, a Kilometre Club, A/V crew, and a form of student council that they have named student voice.